Jigme Namgyal (Bhutan): Three legacies of Desi Jigme Namgyal

 The most important contribution of Desi Jigme Namgyal made was the ushering in of peace, through a reduction of local feuds among the top leadership by gradually unifying the state over three decades, from the 1850s to 1870s.
 The reduction of internal conflicts, especially after 1878, allowed for laying the foundation of the monarchy that in turn brought a peaceful era in Bhutan.

 In terms of external relationship, especially with British India, Desi Jigme Namgyal left an identifiable centre of power that made it possible for treaties to be revised constructively and foreign relationships to be improved over the course of time.
-His son, the first King of Bhutan, Ugyen Wangchuck amply fulfilled that role later on.
+His son, the first king of Bhutan, Ugyen Wangchuck amply fulfilled that role later on.

 After Jigme Namgyal's reign, foreign relations could be conducted in a systematic and co-ordinated way, because the fragmentation of power among the top leadership could be avoided.
 The Treaty of Sinchula, 1865, which went back to Jigme Namgyal's time, became the crucial, guiding bilateral legal instrument between Bhutan and British India and later, Independent India.
 It was updated and revised in 1910, 1949, and 2007.

 Jigme Namgyel made not only political but architectural impacts.
 He restored the Tongsa Dzong, and built Sangwa Duepa temple in it.
 He founded the Wangducholing Palace in Choekhor valley in 1856.
-Wangducholing Palace was the main residence of the Royal Family from Desi Jigme Namgyal's time to that of the Crown Prince Jigme Dorji Wangchuck (1929-1972).
+Wangducholing Palace was the main residence of the Royal Family from Desi Jigme Namgyal's time to that of the crown prince Jigme Dorji Wangchuck (1929–1972).
 It was the political epicentre of the country for over a century, from the late 1850s to the early 1950s.

 Death

-In 1881, Desi Jigme Namgyal died, aged 55–56, at Semtokha Dzong in the Thimphu valley (first built in 1629) from a fall from a yak.
-His 21-year-old son, then the Paro Penlop, Ugyen Wangchuck (1862-1926), conducted the grandest funeral Bhutan had ever seen for his father.
+In 1881, Desi Jigme Namgyal died, aged 55–56, at Simtokha Dzong in the Thimphu valley (first built in 1629) from a fall from a yak.
+His 21-year-old son, then the Paro Penlop, Ugyen Wangchuck (1862–1926), conducted the grandest funeral Bhutan had ever seen for his father.

 Notable descendants

 Jigme Namgyal is the father of the first Druk Gyalpo King Ugyen Wangchuck, who founded the Bhutanese monarchy in 1907 after besting his rivals, the Penlop of Paro and allies, ending protracted civil war.
 Jigme Namgyal is thus the forefather of all subsequent Kings of Bhutan: Jigme Wangchuck, Jigme Dorji Wangchuck, Jigme Singye Wangchuck, and Jigme Khesar Namgyel Wangchuck.
 Several monarchs of the House of Wangchuck have borne Jigme Namgyal's names.

 Crown Princes of Bhutan traditionally take the title Penlop of Trongsa (also called "Chhoetse" Penlop), reflecting the hereditary position and historical significance of the office of Jigme Namgyal.

-Jigme Namgyel Wangchuck, the current Crown Prince of Bhutan, is named after him.
+Jigme Namgyel Wangchuck, the current crown prince of Bhutan, is named after him.